JetBrains/teamcity-documentation/topics/getting-started-with-nunit.md

 ## Case 3.
 NUnit Build Step

-The [NUnit](nunit.md)  build step in probably the simplest and yet the most powerful way to launch NUnit tests in TeamCity.
+The [NUnit](nunit.md) build step is probably the simplest and yet the most powerful way to launch NUnit tests in TeamCity.
 In most cases its sufficient to set only the 2 parameters: the path to the NUnit console runner and the list of assemblies to be tested:

 <img src="nunit-step.png" alt="Build step: NUnit" width="1005"/>